 Why Does Audience Size Matter?

-We normally recommend you focus on specific objectives, rather than merely audience sizes, when prioritizing ad placements and activities.
+We normally recommend you focus on specific The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery., rather than merely audience sizes, when prioritizing ad placements and activities.
 However, with the growth of Instagram, many businesses ask if they should be planning a more permanent presence on the platform, or if they should consider creating campaign assets specifically for Instagram use.

 Though Facebook has made it easier to simply use Instagram as another place to publish your ads, my recommendation is to create specific assets optimized for each platform whenever possible.